• About

 What is Carnival?

-Carnival is a celebratory season that takes place in countries around the world, originating from the Roman Catholic religious calendar and celebrated before Lent and Easter.
 Celebrated just before the solemn forty-day religious observance of Lent, Carnival is generally associated with doing all the things that can’t traditionally be done during lent, like eating rich foods, drinking, partying, and more.

-While Carnival is celebrated differently in countries around the world, it generally includes public parades, parties, and other celebrations.
-In Latin America, it is generally celebrated with ornate costumes, dancing, and parades – like many Carnival Ecuador celebrations are known for.
+While Carnival is celebrated differently everywhere, it generally includes public parades, parties, and other celebrations.
+In Latin America, it is generally celebrated with ornate costumes, dancing, and parades – like many of the Carnival celebrations Ecuador is known for.

 Ecuador Carnival